OCR Technology

 OCR In the Library Scanner Room

-The Flatbed Scanner & our 2 Zeta Book Scanners now recognize and add text to your scanned PDF documents by running OCR on them.
+Our 2 Zeta Book Scanners recognize and add text to your scanned PDF documents by running OCR on them.
 When using the Zeta scanner you can scan anything and when you email the scans to yourself they will convert to OCR automatically.
-For the flatbed scanner use scan option #2.

 Adobe Acrobat DC (Pro)